typhonjs-node-jspm/typhonjs-config-jspm-parse/README.md

 });
 ```

-In the case of running in the browser load the `typhonjs-config-jspm-parse` before usage.
+In the case of running in the browser load `typhonjs-config-jspm-parse` before usage.
 ```
 <script src="jspm_packages/system.js"></script>
 <script src="config.js"></script>